datanav/docs/technical/tripletex-wave.rst

 Tripletex Customer to Wave Customer
 -----------------------------------
-Before any synchronization can take place, a link between a Tripletex Customer and a Wave Customer must be established.

-A new Wave Customer will be created from a Tripletex Customer if it is connected to a Tripletex Order, Contact, Invoice, Customer, Employee, Orderline, or Department that is synchronized into Wave.
+Every Tripletex Customer will be synchronized with a Wave Customer.

 Once a link between a Tripletex Customer and a Wave Customer is established, it will keep in sync between the two systems, regardless of where it is edited.